-cal profiles of chlorophyll are well reproduced in all three experiments (Fig. S2), all failed to resolve the high spatiotemporal variability in subsurface chlorophyll, which is at least partly due to the presence of mesoscale eddies (Fig. 8).
-As a result, assimilation improved subsurface chlorophyll RM- SEs marginally, even in the Loop Current eddy for float 287 for which the most noticeable improvements of temperature ($\sim 60\%$) and nitrate ($\sim 40\%$) RMSEs were obtained.
-Results for phytoplankton and POC are similar to chlorophyll, although the reductions in their RMSEs are larger because assimilating the satellite data reduces their biases, especially in the upper layer (Fig. S2, Table 2).
+The impacts of assimilation on subsurface chlorophyll are more complicated because of the high 3 4 nonlinearity of the model with regard to chlorophyll.
+Although the mean vertical profiles of chlorophyll are well reproduced in all three experiments (Fig. S2), all failed to resolve the high spatiotemporal 5 variability in subsurface chlorophyll which is at least partly due to the presence of mesoscale eddies (Fig. 6 8).
+As a result, assimilation improved subsurface chlorophyll RMSEs marginally even in the Loop Current 7 eddy of Float 287 where the most noticeable improvements of temperature ($\sim 60\%$) and nitrate ($\sim 40\%$) 8 RMSEs were obtained.
+Results for phytoplankton and POC are similar as for chlorophyll although the 9 10 reductions in their RMSEs are larger because assimilating the satellite data reduces their biases especially

+11 in the upper layer (Fig. S2, Table 2).

-The model's inability to reproduce the spatiotemporal variability of subsurface chlorophyll is also reflected by the positions of the deep chlorophyll maximum (DCM, denoted by red lines in Fig. 8).
-As a ubiquitous phenomenon in the oligotrophic regions, a distinct DCM is observed throughout the whole year in the open Gulf of Mexico, and its depth is inversely correlated with SSH (correlation coefficient -0.6).
-Although the mean position and magnitude of the DCM are well reproduced by the model with and without data assimilation (Fig. S2), the simulated DCM depth is much more stable and less sensitive to SSH variations.
-As a result, the reduction in the RMSE of DCM depth is limited to 18 % in DAsat run but is significant (Table 2).
+12 The model's inability to reproduce the spatiotemporal variability of subsurface chlorophyll is also reflected by the positions of the deep chlorophyll maximum (DCM, denoted by red lines in Fig. 8).
+As a 13 14 ubiquitous phenomenon in the oligotrophic regions, a distinct DCM is observed throughout the whole 15 vear in the open Gulf of Mexico and its depth is inversely correlated with SSH (correlation coefficient = -0.6).
+Although the mean position and magnitude of the DCM are well reproduced by the model with and 16 without data assimilation (Fig. S2), the simulated DCM depth is much more stable and less sensitive to 17 18 SSH variations.
+As a result, the reduction in the RMSE of DCM depth is limited to 18% in DAsat run but is significant (Table 2).
+19

-3.3 Sensitivity of subsurface chlorophyll to the light attenuation parameterization
+21 3.3 Sensitivity of subsurface chlorophyll to the light attenuation parameterization

-Both with and without data assimilation, the alternative parameterization led to higher correlations between simulated SSH and DCM depth with correlation coefficients of -0.60 in Free-alt run and -0.67 in DAsat-alt run.
-As a result, the alternative parameterization produces slightly lower RMSEs and a higher correlation coefficient for DCM depth (Table 2) and yields larger improvements in chlorophyll within the Loop Current eddy for float 287 (Fig. 8).
+Both with and without data assimilation, the alternative parameterization led to higher correlations between simulated SSH and DCM depth with correlation coefficient of -0.60 in Free-alt run and -0.67 in DAsat-alt run.
+As a result, the alternative parameterization produces slightly lower RMSEs and a higher correlation coefficient for DCM depth (Table 2), and yields larger improvements in chlorophyll within the Loop Current eddy of Float 287 (Fig. 8).
 To illustrate the underlying reasons, the mean vertical profiles of nitrate, the intensity of photosynthetically active radiation (PAR), the chlorophyll, and the phytoplankton within the center of this Loop Current eddy are shown in Fig. 9.
-When using the original parameterization, assimilating the satellite data depresses the DCM depth from 70 m in the Free run to 90 m in the DAsat run but with a considerable bias of 20 m when compared to the observations.
-However, the chlorophyll is underestimated in the DAsat run, and as a result its RMSEs are barely improved.
-In contrast, in the DAsat-alt run the DCM depth is corrected to 120 m, in agreement with the observations.
+When using the original parameterization, assimilating the satellite data depresses the DCM depth from 70 m in the Free run to 90 1 2 m in the DAsat run, yet with a considerable bias of 20 m when compared to the observations.
+However, the chlorophyll is underestimated in the DAsat run and as a result its RMSEs are barely improved.
+In 3 4 contrast, in the DAsat-alt run the DCM depth is corrected to 120 m, in agreement with the observations, 5 and represents the vertical chlorophyll distribution more accurately although the nitrate profile is almost 6 the same as in DAsat run.
+This was because the alternative parameterization accounted for the elevated PAR intensity as a response to reduced chlorophyll concentrations in the upper layer, which in turn 7 facilitated the synthesis of chlorophyll and hence corrected their concentrations toward the observations.
+8